harishraisinghani/codingtweens/session1/README.md

 * We passed some text, `'Hello world'` to the `print()` command.
 This is why it was displayed in the console. **Anything that is between quotes in Python is called a `string`.**

-Now, in addition to strings, we have integers in Python, which are round numbers with no decimal places.
+Now, in addition to strings, we have integers in Python, which are whole numbers with no decimal places or fractions.

 > Print an integer like `10` in the console.
 `print(10)`